Financial market: Raising capital

 Financial markets attract funds from investors and channels them to corporations—they thus allow corporations to finance their operations and achieve growth.
 Money markets allow firms to borrow funds on a short-term basis, while capital markets allow corporations to gain long-term funding to support expansion (known as maturity transformation).

 Without financial markets, borrowers would have difficulty finding lenders themselves.
-Intermediaries such as banks, Investment Banks, and Boutique Investment Banks can help in this process.
-Banks take deposits from those who have money to save on the form of savings a/c.
+Intermediaries such as banks, investment banks, and boutique investment banks can help in this process.
+Banks take deposits from those who have money to save in the form of savings accounts.
 They can then lend money from this pool of deposited money to those who seek to borrow.
 Banks popularly lend money in the form of loans and mortgages.

 More complex transactions than a simple bank deposit require markets where lenders and their agents can meet borrowers and their agents, and where existing borrowing or lending commitments can be sold on to other parties.
-A good example of a financial market is a stock exchange.
-A company can raise money by selling shares to investors and its existing shares can be bought or sold.
+One example of a financial market is the stock exchange, where companies can raise money by selling shares to investors, and their existing shares can be bought or sold.

 The following table illustrates where financial markets fit in the relationship between lenders and borrowers: